thegetty/quire-docs/content/docs-v1/zooming-images.md

   src: figures/irises.jpg
 ```

 The `manifestId` or manifest URL is a link to a JSON file that contains important metadata about an object including things like artist, name, and copyright information.
 A manifest URL will always accompany a IIIF image, however, each institution displays this information a bit differently.
 Sometimes there is a IIIF button that will take you to a manifest, other institutions might include the manifest URL below or alongside the tombstone information on an object's collection page.
-Here is an example of where the manifest URL is found on the Getty collection page for Van Gogh's *Irises*:
+Here is an example of where the manifest URL is found towards the bottom of the Getty collection page for Van Gogh's *Irises*:

 {{< q-figure id="iiif-manifest" >}}